What Is The Best Material To Use For A Pergola?

 Read Full StoryAre you tired of the old look of your home and ready to consult a builder for renovations?

-Easy there, because the excitement of a renovated home may lead you to overlook a few essential things.
-Before calling your building, ensure having the building permit ready to sail through the construction smoothly.
+Easy there because the excitement of a renovated home may lead you to overlook a few essential things; before calling your building, ensure the building permit, as a rule of thumb, is ready to sail through the construction smoothly.

 Not sure how to go about that?
 We’ve got you covered with our guide on the topic.

-A building permit is a basic requirement for building or renovating a residence in NSW worth $5,000 or more.
-So, if you want to refurbish a laundry, bathroom, or kitchen area structurally, you’ll have to get a licence in place.
+A building permit is a basic requirement for constructing or revamping an existing house in NSW worth $5,000 or more.
+So, if you want to carry out bathroom renovations or refurbish an existing laundry or kitchen area structurally, you’ll need to secure a complying development certificate.

 The need for a building permit also depends on the nature of your project.
-For instance, if your development falls under the following categories, a couple of rules will be different for you:
+For instance, if your development falls under the following categories, there will be significant differences in regulations for you:

-Before applying for a building permit, it’s better to know the cost of the whole procedure.
-It depends on the type of your renovation and the total cost, including building materials and labour.
+Before applying for building approval via a permit, it’s better to know the cost of the whole procedure, depending on your council and its regulations.
+It depends on the type of renovation and the total cost, including building materials and labour.

-You can submit the permit application to the local council or a private surveyor.
-Every council has its own charges and regulations, so go through their fee schedules.
+You can submit your DA or development application for the permit to the local council or a private surveyor.
+Every council has its charges and regulations for council approvals; you can find more details on their official council website.

 The most common fees that you’ll be expected to pay are: